 Another segment of the film ably demonstrates Trump’s addiction to cheap publicity thrills, but again muddies its message with quick cutting.
 While the parade of archival clips from silly promotions gets the job done of showing him as a two-bit huckster (including a particularly painful one of Trump grinning like an idiot next to Grimace in a McDonalds ad), the cutting silently makes a different point: Trump must be successful because he is everywhere.
 The look-and-feel of The Confidence Man is one that Trump himself would fit right in with: assertive, emphatic, eager to please.
 Using this style of cutting with Trump is like trying to fight the firehose-strength stream of nonsense coming out of his mouth with just another firehose.

 It is surely unfair to ask this doc to take on the form of a meditative art house drama.
 As an editor myself, I know that there are a million different reasons why something might end up being cut like this.
 The sheer amount of material that had to be packed into the show might have made shorthand solutions necessary, even with the luxury of an open-ended running time.
-The branding of this particular series may have dictated a need to compete on the same terrain as quick-burn shows on television proper.
+The branding of this particular series probably dictated a need to compete on the same terrain as quick-burn shows on television proper.
 Or the reality of shortened attention spans of audiences everywhere (TV, cable, streaming, and theatrical) may have made the point moot: slow down too much, and you may lose them.

 Nonetheless, it’s interesting to contemplate what a different strategy for these scenes might have looked like.
 I thought of Feed, the 1996 doc directed by Kevin Rafferty and James Ridgeway, which consists entirely of satellite feed footage of politicians and newscasters puffing themselves up just before their interviews go live.
 The takes are long and painful, with the subjects given plenty of rope with which to hang themselves.
 The film takes some patience to watch, but that patience is rewarded, and the subjects are not only brought down to size but also ultimately humanized in a way that deepens the complexity of the entire endeavor.
 If complexity is indeed the goal, one has to be willing to build with high-quality proteins as well as simple sugars.